-If you have alpha-1 antitrypsin deficiency (AAT deficiency), there's treatment that can help you can feel better, live longer, and breathe easier.
+If you have alpha-1 antitrypsin deficiency, treatment can help you can feel better, live longer, and breathe easier.

 Augmentation Therapy

-There's only one specific treatment that actually targets COPD caused by AAT deficiency -- augmentation therapy.
+There's only one specific treatment to fight alpha 1: augmentation therapy.
 It's also called replacement therapy.
-It’s been around for 25 years, but it's now attracting more attention.
+It’s been around for 25 years, but it's attracting more attention.

-It's used alongside the regular COPD treatments.
-"Augmentation therapy for [AAT deficiency] seems to be very effective," says Robert A. Sandhaus, MD, PhD, clinical director of the Alpha-1 Foundation and professor of medicine at National Jewish Health in Denver.
-"I think it could change the prognosis for the condition."
+"Augmentation therapy for alpha-1 seems to be very effective," says Robert A. Sandhaus, MD, PhD, clinical director of the Alpha-1 Foundation.

-If you have AAT deficiency, you don't have enough of the AAT protein that normally protects the lungs from damage.
+If you have alpha-1, you don't have enough of a protein that normally protects the lungs from damage.
 Augmentation therapy raises your levels of that protein.

-You get an infusion through an IV tube into a vein in your arm.
-Augmentation therapy won't improve your breathing on the spot.
-But the extra AAT moves through your blood to your lungs and may slow down COPD damage.
+You get it through an IV tube into a vein in your arm.
+The extra alpha-1 moves through your blood to your lungs and may slow down the damage.

-Side effects are usually mild.
+Side effects are uncommon and are usually mild.
 You may have a headache, muscle aches, or flu-like symptoms that last about a day.

 How Well Does Augmentation Therapy Work?

 There's debate about how well augmentation therapy works.
-Some studies show it can reduce further lung damage and help people with AAT deficiency live longer.
+Some studies show that it can reduce further lung damage and help people with alpha-1 live longer.
 Other studies have had less clear results.

-Even so, the bulk of the evidence seems to show it helps.
-"We don't have the most rigorous evidence yet, but it seems that augmentation therapy can slow down the disease," says Norman Edelman, MD, chief medical officer of the American Lung Association.
+"We don't have the most rigorous evidence yet, but it seems that augmentation therapy can slow down the disease," says Norman Edelman, MD, senior medical advisor of the American Lung Association.

 Sandhaus is more positive.
 "I'm very confident it works," he says.
-Sandhaus is one of the authors of a new study of augmentation therapy.
-The results of the study will be presented at the American Thoracic Society International Conference in 2013.
-It was funded by CSL Behring.
+Sandhaus is one of the authors of a new study of augmentation therapy, funded by CSL Behring.

 Drugs to help with breathing.
-For breathing problems, the treatments given for COPD can help.
+For breathing problems, COPD treatments can help.
 These may include inhaled drugs called bronchodilators that open up the airways.
-Steroids can reduce the swelling in the lungs.
+Inhaled steroids can reduce the swelling in the lungs.

 Antibiotics.
-AAT deficiency makes it more likely that a simple cold can cause a lung infection.
+Alpha-1 makes it more likely to get a lung infection.
 Your doctor may prescribe antibiotics to head off problems.

 Vaccinations.
 Protect yourself from dangerous infections that could make your symptoms worse.
 Get your flu, pneumococcal, and hepatitis shots.